-3 The change of electron flow is from 9 to 2 milliamperes, of 7 milliamperes or of 0.007 ampere.
-Then, change a plate supply of 197.5 change of electron flow from nine to two milliamperes when there is a change from 2 to 8 volts and a load resistance of 7,430 ohms for the particular tube volts negative at the grid if we provide ನ there will be Thus we learn that represented by the plate characteristics.
+Thus we learn that there will be a change of electron flow from nine to two milliamperes when there is a change from 2 to 8 volts negative at the grid if we provide a plate supply of 197.5 volts and a load resistance of 7,430 ohms for the particular tube represented by the plate characteristics.
 Any similar problem may be solved in the same manner.